-The Illinois Human Rights Act prohibits employment practices that discriminate on the basis of national origin (775 ILCS 5/101 et seq.).
+The Illinois Human Rights Act prohibits employment practices that discriminate based on national origin (775 ILCS 5/101 et seq.).

 Practices that discriminate against resident immigrants who are legally eligible for employment may constitute national origin bias within the meaning of the Act.
 The Act covers employers with 15 or more employees.